DerPhantomCoder/remailer/README.md

 This is a masquerading (ne pseudonymous) remailer script that is designed to work with sendmail.

 ## Usage
-To use this you want to either put the remailer.py in your .forward or create an aliase in /etc/aliases.
+To use this you want to either put the remailer.py in your .forward or create an alias in /etc/aliases.

 The pipe command looks like this: